National Agency for Food and Drug Administration and Control

-The National Agency for Food and Drug Administration and Control (NAFDAC) in Nigeria is a federal agency under the Federal Ministry of Health that is responsible for regulating and controlling the manufacture, importation, exportation, advertisement, distribution, sale and use of food, drugs, cosmetics, medical devices, chemicals and packaged water.
+The National Agency for Food and Drug Administration and Control (NAFDAC) is a Nigerian federal agency under the Federal Ministry of Health that is responsible for regulating and controlling the manufacture, importation, exportation, advertisement, distribution, sale, and use of food, drugs, cosmetics, medical devices, chemicals, and packaged water.

-The agent is headed by Dr. Monica Eimunjeze in acting capacity on November 12, 2022, according to an internal memo dated November 17, 2022, signed by Oboli A.U and copied to all Directors at the agency, follows the expiration of Prof Mojisola Adeyeye.
-She was appointed on 12 November 2022 by the President of Federal Republic of Nigeria as the acting Director-General of National Agency for Food and Drug Administration and Control (NAFDAC).
+The agency is headed by Mojisola Adeyeye, who was appointed in 2017 by the President of the Federal Republic of Nigeria as the director-general.
+She completed her five-year term on 2 November 2022 and was reappointed for a second term on 1 December 2022.

 Formation

-The organization was established to counter illicit and counterfeit products in Nigeria in 1993 under the country's health and safety law.
+The organisation was established to counter illicit and counterfeit products in Nigeria in 1993 under the country's health and safety law.
 Adulterated and counterfeit drugs are a problem in Nigeria.
 In one 1989 incident, over 150 children died as a result of paracetamol syrup containing diethylene glycol.
-The problem of fake drugs was so severe that neighbouring countries such as Ghana and Sierra Leone officially banned the sale of drugs, foods and beverages products made in Nigeria.
+The problem of fake drugs was so severe that neighbouring countries such as Ghana and Sierra Leone officially banned the sale of drugs, foods, and beverage products made in Nigeria.

-Such problems led to the establishment of NAFDAC, with the goal of eliminating counterfeit pharmaceuticals, foods and beverages products that are not manufactured in Nigeria and ensuring that available medications are safe and effective.
+Such problems led to the establishment of NAFDAC, with the goal of eliminating counterfeit pharmaceuticals, foods, and beverages products that are not manufactured in Nigeria and ensuring that available medications are safe and effective.

 The formation of NAFDAC was inspired by a 1988 World Health Assembly resolution requesting countries' help in combating the global health threat posed by counterfeit pharmaceuticals.

 In December 1992, NAFDAC's first governing council was formed.
 The council was chaired by Tanimu Saulawa.
-In January 1993, supporting legislation was approved as legislative Decree No. 15 of 1993.
-On January 1, 1994 NAFDAC was officially established as a “parastatal of the Federal Ministry of Health”.
+In January 1993, supporting legislation was approved as Legislative Decree No. 15 of 1993.
+On 1 January 1994, NAFDAC was officially established as a parastatal of the federal ministry of health.